AnsarIbrahim/FreshFusion/README.md

 ### Deployment <a name="deployment"></a>

-You can deploy this project using: Netlify Platform
+You can deploy this project using: the Netlify Platform

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- AUTHORS -->